nga-27/SecuritiesAnalysisTools/README.md

 optional.

 ### "Core" Properties
 * **Period** - timeframe of historical stock data.
-Default is 1 year.
+Default is 2 years.
 (Provides 'Open', 'Close', 'High', 'Low', 'Volume', and 'Adj Close' for each fund.)
+Options include: 1 year, 2 years, 5 years, and 10 years.
 * **Interval** - data point frequency of historical stock data.
 Default is 1 day.
+Options include: 1 day, 1 week, and 1 month.
 * **Indexes** - various 'Composite' metrics that give an overall health (in terms of oscillators) of a sector or asset type.
-The higher the index value, the more
-"signifcant" the **SELL** signal; the lower the index value, the more "signifcant" the **BUY** signal.
+The lower the index value, the more "signifcant" the **SELL** signal; the higher the index value, the more "signifcant" the **BUY** signal.
     * `Market Composite` - summation of 'Clustered Oscillator' metrics for 11 sectors of stock market based off Vanguard's sector ETFs:
         * VHT (Healthcare), VGT (InfoTech), VNQ (Realestate), VIS (Industrial), VDE (Energy/Oil), VCR (ConsumerDiscretionary), VDC (ConsumerStaples)
         * VPU (Utilities), VAW (RawMaterials), VOX (Telcomm), and VFH (Financials)